 Q: My partner has been abusive to me.
 Is it safe to attend a MIAM?

 A: We will ensure your safety.
-Please let us know about your concerns in your mediation self-referral form or over the telephone and we will arrange a separate meeting for you (your partner will not be present).
+Please let us know about your concerns in your mediation self-referral form or over the telephone.
 The details of your appointment will be kept in confidence.

 Domestic abuse and separation (external link).

 Q: Can I have an interpreter at this meeting?